 The city has a broad multicultural population so you can find international cuisine from all corners of the globe.
 The Sydney Morning Herald’s 2016 Good Food Guide puts Aubergine, Temporada, Water's Edge, Monster Kitchen & Bar, eightysix, Courgette, Ottoman, Pialligo Estate Farmhouse Restaurant, Lilotang and Lanterne Rooms high on its list, and you’ll find amazing food offerings in Braddon, the city centre, Kingston, Manuka and NewActon.

 You will, of course, need good wine to accompany it.
 Choose from Canberra's restaurants’ fabulous wine lists, and pick something from the local region to sample the best of the Canberra District Wine Region.
 The rural countryside around the Australian Capital Territory is now home to more than 30 cellar doors, all within 30 minutes' drive from the city centre.
 And we haven’t even got started on our craft brewery list.

 So you’re lucky enough to travel for work with your family in tow?
 But what will they do while you’re busy in the trenches?
 Fear not, family leader.
 Your tribe will be more than entertained with Canberra’s many family friendly activities.

-For some fresh air let them run wild at the awesome Pod Playground at the National Arboretum Canberra, take a ride around Lake Burley Griffin and check out Commonwealth Park, wander the mini-me world of Cockington Green Gardens, or head out to explore Tidbinbilla Nature Reserve or Namadgi National Park or go behind the scenes on an award-winning AIS tour.
+For some fresh air let them run wild at the awesome Pod Playground at the National Arboretum Canberra, take a ride around Lake Burley Griffin and check out Commonwealth Park, wander the mini-me world of Cockington Green Gardens, head out to explore Tidbinbilla Nature Reserve or Namadgi National Park, or go behind the scenes on an award-winning AIS tour.